-WHMCS comes with the ability to send emails out of the box, without any additional configuration, using PHP Mail.
-While this works in most cases, other mail providers may give you a better experience.
-For information about other mail providers available in WHMCS 8.0 and later, see
+WHMCS comes with the ability to send emails without any additional configuration using PHP mail().
+However, other mail providers may give you a better experience and access to additional features.

-Next to Mail Provider, click Configure Mail Provider.
+2. Next to Mail Provider, click Configure Mail Provider.

-Click Test Configuration at the bottom to make sure that you entered everything correctly.
+4. Click Test Configuration at the bottom to make sure that you entered everything correctly.

 Creating a SMTP Account in cPanel to use for Mail

-First, log in to your cPanel account and navigate to Home >> Email >> Email Accounts.
+2. Go to Home >> Email >> Email Accounts.

 3. Click Create.